gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Blushing, Erileine thanked her again and climbed the stairs to her room.
 The only light came from a sliver of dayglass beside the window.
-It was cheap stuff, so orange that it was almost red, and didn't cast nearly enough to read by, but she sat on his bed with the book open in her lap anyway.
+It was cheap stuff, so orange that it was almost red, and didn't cast nearly enough to read by, but she sat on her bed with the book open in her lap anyway.
 It had to have been the thief.
 But why would he give her a book?
 Unless he planned to tell the militia that she had stolen it.
 No, that didn't make any sense.
 The old woman